Revant-S/Hackathon_Submission/README.md

 # BreathIQ
 ## Overview
-BreathIQ is a revolutionary app designed to provide real-time information about environmental hazards, specifically focusing on predicting major pollutant levels.
+BreathIQ is an app designed to provide real-time information about environmental hazards, specifically focusing on predicting major pollutant levels.
 This app aims to empower users by offering live data on air quality, allowing them to make informed decisions to protect their health and well-being.

 ## Features
 Real-time Data: BreathIQ fetches live data on pollutant levels, ensuring that users have the most up-to-date information about their surroundings.